flgkd/integer-linear-programming-notes/notes/02-branch-and-bound.md

 (x_1,x_2)=(4,2), \quad z=340.
 $$

-## 7. General Steps of Branch and Bound for Maximization*
+## 7. General Steps of Branch and Bound for Maximization⭐

 Let the original integer programming problem be problem $A$.